Bob Luman: Later career

 Luman toured frequently in the 1960s and 1970s, and became popular in Las Vegas, with an act that combined country and rockabilly.
 He signed with Epic Records in 1968, and had several hits, including "Lonely Women Make Good Lovers" and "Still Loving You".
 "Lonely Women Make Good Lovers" became his biggest country hit, hitting number four on the country chart.
 (Steve Wariner, who had earlier been a member of Luman's band, later covered the song in 1984, and he, too, took it to number four on the country charts.)

 Luman's other country hits included "Ain't Got Time to Be Unhappy", (1968) "Ballad of Two Brothers" (with Autry Inman, 1968), "When You Say Love" (1972), "Neither One of Us (Wants to Be the First to Say Goodbye)" (1973), "Proud of You Baby" (1975), and "The Pay Phone" (1977).
 Perhaps his most unusual song was a slow, soulful recitation of Johnny Cash's "I Still Miss Someone".

-Luman died of pneumonia in Nashville in late December 1978.
+Luman died of lung cancer in Nashville on December 27, 1978.
 He was 41 years old.
 After his death, Bear Family Records released several compilations of his songs, including More of the Rocker, Still Rockin', and Carnival Rock.